5kyc0d3r/upnpy/README.md

 # Select the service which implements the "AddPortMapping" function
 # Some routers don't implement WANIPConnection but WANPPPConnection instead:
 # urn:schemas-upnp-org:service:WANPPPConnection:1
-upnp.select_service('urn:schemas-upnp-org:service:WANPPPConnection:1')
+upnp.select_service('urn:schemas-upnp-org:service:WANIPConnection:1')

 # Execute the "GetExternalIPAddress" action
 upnp.execute('GetExternalIPAddress')
 ```
-If the above code ran successfully, it should return a dictionary containing the external IP Address:
+If the above code executed successfully, it should return a dictionary containing the external IP Address:

 ```
 {'NewExternalIPAddress': 'xxx.xxx.xxx.xxx'}